About Our Host

 Here are the panels and workshops accepted for CAMWS 2019.

-Here is a draft of the minutes of the 2018 Business Meeting in Albuquerque.
-These minutes need to be approved by the membership at the 2019 meeting in Lincoln but are open for revision and correction until then.
+Here is a draft of the Minutes of the 2019 Business Meeting in Lincoln.
+These minutes need to be approved at the 2020 meeting in Birmingham.

 CAMWS endorses the Statement on Professional Ethics of the Society for Classical Studies and this Code of Conduct at Meetings.

 A Guide for Presenting Professional Papers at CAMWS Meetings (pdf)